 2. Email lets me say exactly what I want

-Just as important, email allows me to carefully craft what I say and make sure that I’m saying what I intend to say.
+Just as importantly, email allows me to carefully craft what I say and make sure that I’m saying what I intend to say.

-I was certainly no writer then; not a writer of words, anyway – I was and remain a writer of code.
-And yet email was it for me from the moment I was introduced to it.2
+I was certainly no writer then; not a writer of words, anyway; I was and remain a writer of code.
+And yet email was it for me from the moment I was introduced to it.1

-Email is never an interruption.
-If it is, you’re doing it wrong and I’ll talk about that in a minute.
+Email need never be an interruption.
+If it is, you’re doing it wrong.
+I’ll talk about that in a minute.

-I can choose when I’m going to consume email, or not.
-I might elect not to open my email program until noon some days, or I may elect to clear out my inbox first thing and then ignore it while I get other things done.
+I can choose when I’m going to consume email or not.
+I might elect not to open my email program until noon some days, or clear out my inbox first thing and then ignore it while I get other things done.

 I control it, not the other way around.